Americans make up a significant portion of those coming to Croatia for both tourism and to live here long term.

 With regards to tourism, Croatia has been a big hit with Americans in the last few years.
-While the cost to visit to Croatia has been increasing, it can still be a bargain with U.S. citizens making dollars.
+While the cost of visiting Croatia has been increasing, it can still be a bargain with U.S. citizens making dollars.

-Many U.S. citizens are also choosing to put down roots and make Croatia their home year-round.
-In many cases, Americans have Croatian roots and are now journeying back to the homeland and applying for citizenship, now that the language test has been waved for diaspora.
+Many U.S. citizens also choose to put down roots and make Croatia their home year-round.
+In many cases, Americans have Croatian roots and are now journeying back to the homeland and applying for citizenship, now that the language test has been waived for the diaspora.
 Others have married a Croatian abroad and are returning to build their life in the family stead.
 The rest are just looking for a better quality of life.

 In this post, we cover:

-- How American citizens can visit Croatia as a tourist
+- How American citizens can visit Croatia as tourists

 - How American citizens can apply for temporary residence